Air Duct Sealing Price:

 Air Sealing Price:

-Air sealing – the most important part of the weatherization of a home.
-Air sealing is forming top plates before insulation goes down.
-Only sealing your windows and doors is a misconception of air sealing.
+Air sealing – the most important part in the weatherization of a home.
+Air sealing starts with forming top plates before insulation goes down.
+Only sealing your windows and doors is a common misconception of air sealing.
 If you have a draft in your house, odds are it’s coming through interior walls from the attic. $300 – $900

 Crawl Space Price:

 Crawl Space- This is an energy area that is ignored because it is out of sight and out of mind.
 The reason why so many floors are cold is due to the crawlspace in which the house is built on is not insulated.
 Fully insulate your crawl space for $4 – $7 a sq ft.

 Energy audit- our audits are underwritten by Xcel by 60% because it is so important.
 It allows us to do a set series of tests (blower door, Thermal imaging, CFM test of ducts, attic inspection, and combustion appliance test) to determine where energy is lost.
 Your energy audit will come with a full report and pricing to fix any issues.
 Xcel usually gives at least $300 and up to $1350.
 Price after rebate $135

 Insulation – It is important to have insulation installed the right way.
 The more architectural soffits a house has, the more the insulation needs to move congruently with the ceiling to perform correctly.
 For insulation to work it has to be in 100% contact with the ceiling at all times.
 Often blown in insulation can not reach a tall “knee wall” that has to be insulated with a “vinyl wrap.” $1.40 – $1.60 a sq ft.